-Jill Duoto received her B.A. in political science from the University of California, Berkeley and her M.A. in education from San Diego State University.
+Jill Duoto graduated from La Jolla High School and received her B.A. in political science from the University of California, Berkeley and her M.A. in education from San Diego State University.
+She did her student teaching at Torrey Pines High School in the 1980’s and taught History at Francis Parker High School before moving to Asia with her husband.
 She holds teaching credentials in English, Social Science, and History.
 She received her certificate in College Admissions Counseling from the University of California, San Diego.
 She taught grades 7-12 in international and American schools abroad in Colombia, Brazil, Japan, and Singapore.
 Ms. Duoto was also Director of Curriculum and Instruction in two schools and has extensive experience with the Advanced Placement (AP) and International Baccalaureate (IB) programs.
-She has taught SAT and ACT preparation classes and counseled students and parents about the college admissions process for 10 years.
+She has taught SAT and ACT preparation classes and counseled students and parents about the college admissions process for 15 years.
 She is a member of the Western Association of College Admissions Counselors (WACAC).
 In her role as director of High Bluff Academy, Jill has counseled hundreds of local families about the educational needs of their teens and the college admissions process.

 Michael and Jill live in Carmel Valley and are the parents of three boys: Nicolas (26), Bryan (23), and Bobby (14).